SCStelz/CopilotForSecurity/CustomPlugIns/KQL-Sentinel-DLPViolations/README.md

-# Sentinel KQL DLP Audit Logs
+# Copilot for Security Custom Plugin - Sentinel KQL DLP Audit Logs

 #### Copilot for Security Plugin to run a Dynamic KQL Query for a particluar user, IP Address and time and date range against the Unified audit logs table *O365_CL* in a Microsoft Sentinel workspace.